-At Bailey Glasser, we believe that the way to provide exceptional legal services is to have an exceptional team of lawyers and staff with different backgrounds, experiences, and perspectives.
+At Bailey Glasser, we believe the way to provide exceptional legal services is to have an extraordinary team of lawyers and staff with different backgrounds, experiences, and perspectives.
 Diverse and inclusive teams create a stronger organization that empowers individuals to produce the best results for our clients.

 “Bailey Glasser's work requires us to understand, appreciate and anticipate diverse experiences and viewpoints,” said Benjamin L. Bailey, the firm’s co-founding partner.
 “We do a better, more creative job if our people bring different backgrounds and perspectives to the table.
 It’s also important to Brian Glasser and me, personally, that we continue to build this firm as a place where the very best lawyers and staff, from all backgrounds, including often-underrepresented groups, can excel and realize their potential.”

 We actively recruit and mentor minority and women lawyers.
 One-third of our practice group leaders are women and half of our associates are women.
 We also support our lawyers and staff devoting time to organizations that promote diversity in the legal profession, as well as pro bono cases and causes that advance diversity and equality.
-This past year our work has included advising the Drum Major Institute on its corporate restructuring, co-counseling with Public Justice on Title IX litigation, and participating in the Lawyers’ Committee for Civil Rights’ Election Protection Coalition.
+Our recent work includes advising the Drum Major Institute on its corporate restructuring, co-counseling with Public Justice on Title IX litigation, and participating in the Lawyers’ Committee for Civil Rights’ Election Protection Coalition.

-BG Attorney, Britney Littles concentrates her practice on representing clients in matters related to corporate, commercial, criminal defense, and investigations.
-Previously, she gained extensive trial experience representing hundreds indigent clients as an Assistant Public Defender in Baltimore County, Maryland.
+BG lawyer Britney Littles concentrates her practice on representing clients in matters related to corporate, commercial, criminal defense, and investigations.
+She gained extensive trial experience representing hundreds indigent clients as an assistant public defender in Baltimore County, Maryland.
 Since joining the firm, Britney has used her prior experience to advocate for an inclusive community for our employees and the clients we serve.
 Please check out the video here where she discusses her experience at the firm.

-As the head of Bailey Glasser's eDiscovery practice, BG Partner Katherine Charonko has led the firm, and the attorney teams we work with, in adopting innovative approaches to data analytics in litigation.
-Katherine's work frequently involves working with attorneys all across the country on complex litigation against some of the largest companies in the world.
-Not only is Katherine a recognized leader in electronically stored information (ESI), she recently became a new mom.
-Please view the video from her here where she talks about how she balances motherhood with her professional career.
+As the head of Bailey Glasser's eDiscovery practice, BG Partner Katherine Charonko has led the firm, as well as the lawyers we work with, in adopting innovative approaches to data analytics in litigation.
+Katherine works with lawyers from across the country on complex litigation against some of the largest companies in the world.
+Not only is Katherine a recognized leader in electronically stored information (ESI), she is also a busy mom.
+Please view the video here where she talks about how she balances motherhood with her professional career.

 From Diversity Partner Elizabeth Ryan

-Bailey Glasser’s Diversity Committee is chaired by our Diversity Partner, Elizabeth Ryan, and includes members of our staff who hail from a variety of backgrounds across the spectrum and who support the firm’s efforts to create the most inclusive work environment possible.
+Bailey Glasser’s Diversity Committee is chaired by our Diversity Partner, Elizabeth Ryan, and includes members of our staff who hail from a variety of backgrounds and who support the firm’s efforts to create the most inclusive work environment possible.

 Women@BGWomen@BG is a dynamic network of women attorneys at Bailey Glasser.
-Through workshops and monthly meetings, the group works to develop and promote leadership, community, mentorship, and expertise among the talented women at our firm.
+Through workshops and monthly meetings, develops and promotes leadership, community, mentorship, and expertise among the talented women at our firm.
 Throughout 2020, Women@BG hosted virtual business development trainings, wine tastings, and a two-day long workshop for women attorneys titled “Design Your Success Intensive.”
 Women@BG also connects the women practicing across all fourteen of our offices by partnering them to chat one-on-one through virtual coffees and to share experiences and accomplishments.

 In The News